 Turbo Streams introduces a

-<turbo-stream> element with five basic actions:
+<turbo-stream> element with seven basic actions:

-remove.
+after.
 With these actions, along with the

 target attribute specifying the ID of the element you want to operate on, you can encode all the mutations needed to refresh the page.
 You can even combine several stream elements in a single stream message.
 Simply include the HTML you’re interested in inserting or replacing in a template tag and Turbo does the rest:

 <div id="message_1">My new message!</div>

 div with the new message and append it to the container with the ID

 messages.
 It’s just as simple to replace an existing element:

 <turbo-stream action="replace" target="message_1">